reactjs/rfcs/text/0000-custom-events.md

 ### Proposal

-Leaning on the standard event APIs, we can lean on the `preventDefault` method. `dispatchCustomEvent` can accept a `defaultBehavior` option, which can be used at the call site to define the default behavior of the event.
+Leaning on the standard event APIs, we can support the `preventDefault` method. `dispatchCustomEvent` can accept a `defaultBehavior` function, which can be used at the call site to define the default behavior of the event.
 Internally, `dispatchCustomEvent` can defer the execution of `defaultBehavior` until after the user-defined event handler is called, allowing the user-defined handler to cancel the default behavior.

 #### Types